Easiest evergreen shrubs to grow – 5 foolproof plants for year-round greenery

 As a former professional gardener, I have planted, grown and cared for many evergreen shrubs.
 If you are planning a new garden or adding to an existing design, I know that using evergreens can transform outside spaces.
 Think lime green pittosporum domes surrounded by ornamental grasses, or dark green yew hedging as a backdrop to frame a front yard.

 Here, I reveal some of the easiest evergreen shrubs to grow that are tough, resilient and low-maintenance.
-These expert-approved selections are ideal for both beginner and experienced gardeners, so whether you are looking for evergreens for small front yards or larger spaces, our guide has all the information you need.
+So, whether you are looking for evergreens for small front yards or you want to grow some of the easiest evergreen trees as shrubs, our guide has all the information you need.

 Easiest evergreen shrubs to grow